-6.12 Sanitary Facilities

-6.12.1 All development shall be provided with sanitary sewage facilities in compliance with the Alberta Private Sewage Systems Standard of Practice and to the satisfaction of the Approving Authority.

-6.13 Site Conditions

-- 6.13.1 As a condition of the approval of any development permit, the Development Authority may prescribe or approve screening for uses which involve the outdoor storage of goods, machinery, vehicles, building materials, waste materials, and other similar uses. - 6.13.2 As a condition of the approval of any development permit, the Development Authority may impose conditions requiring the retention of trees, or the additional planting of trees of such a type and extent that is considered necessary by the Development Authority. - 6.13.3 Unless unique site requirements determine otherwise, proposals for subdivision and/or development should conform with Alberta Environment and Parks Guidelines so far as they pertain to setback requirements from valley breaks, ravines and watercourses.
+- 6.12 Sanitary Facilities - 6.12.1 All development shall be provided with sanitary sewage facilities in compliance with the Alberta Private Sewage Systems Standard of Practice and to the satisfaction of the Approving Authority. - 6.12.2 Where there is a communal or municipal sewage collection system, all developments shall connect to the communal or municipal sewage collection system in accordance with the requirement of the County. - 6.13 Site Conditions - 6.13.1 As a condition of the approval of any development permit, the Development Authority may prescribe or approve screening for uses which involve the outdoor storage of goods, machinery, vehicles, building materials, waste materials, and other similar uses. - 6.13.2 As a condition of the approval of any development permit, the Development Authority may impose conditions requiring the retention of trees, or the additional planting of trees of such a type and extent that is considered necessary by the Development Authority. - 6.13.3 Unless unique site requirements determine otherwise, proposals for subdivision and/or development should conform with Alberta Environment and Parks Guidelines so far as they pertain to setback requirements from valley breaks, ravines and watercourses.
 Prior to considering the approval of any development permit, the Development Authority may require a soil analysis.
 The Development Authority may require at their discretion, as a condition of any development permit, additional setbacks to be provided.
 No development shall be permitted within an area identified as having a potential flood hazard. - 6.13.4 The Development Authority may impose conditions on the approval of an application that are considered necessary by the Development Authority to: - a.
 Uphold the intent and objectives of any statutory plan or land use regulation as adopted or amended from time to time; and - b.
-Ensure the orderly and economic development of land within the County. - 6.13.5 A Development Authority may impose a condition to the approval of any use requiring the applicant to: - Pay any off-site levy and or enter into an agreement with the County to construct or pay for the construction or upgrading of public roads, walks and utilities necessary to serve the development; and/or - b.
-Provide a guaranteed security to ensure that all on-site servicing, including surface drainage, is constructed to the satisfaction of the County; and/or - c.
-Require a guaranteed security to ensure the terms of any conditions are carried out.

-6.14 Subdivision of Land

-6.14.1 Where the development of land involves a subdivision of land, a development permit shall not be issued until an application for subdivision has been submitted to the Subdivision Authority for the Municipality and written evidence has been received by the Development Authority Officer that the necessary subdivision has the approval of that Subdivision Authority.
+Ensure the orderly and economic development of land within the County. - 6.13.5 A Development Authority may impose a condition to the approval of any use requiring the applicant to: - Pay any off-site levy and or enter into an agreement with the County to construct or pay for the construction or upgrading of public roads, walks and utilities necessary to serve the development; and/or - Provide a guaranteed security to ensure that all on-site servicing, including surface drainage, is constructed to the satisfaction of the County; and/or - c.
+Require a guaranteed security to ensure the terms of any conditions are carried out. - 6.14 Subdivision of Land - 6.14.1 Where the development of land involves a subdivision of land, a development permit shall not be issued until an application for subdivision has been submitted to the Subdivision Authority for the Municipality and written evidence has been received by the Development Authority Officer that the necessary subdivision has the approval of that Subdivision Authority.